Bo Schembechler: Offer from Texas A&M

 On January 15, 1982, Texas A&M offered Schembechler nearly $3 million for 10 years—the richest contract in the history of college athletics at that time—to become the school's football coach and athletic director.
 Schembechler turned it down.
 "Frankly, I've come to the conclusion that there are things more important in this world than money," Schembechler said.
 "For that reason, I've decided to stay at Michigan."

+"The Team, the Team, the Team"

+Prior to the 1983 season, Schembechler delivered a speech to his players that became one of the most famous in college football history.
+Filmed for a television documentary, the speech emphasized selfless play and collective effort:

+We want the Big Ten championship and we're gonna win it as a team.
+They can throw out all those great backs, and great quarterbacks, and great defensive players throughout the country and in this conference, but there's gonna be one team that's gonna play solely as a team.
+No man is more important than the team.
+No coach is more important than the team.
+The team, the team, the team!